etetoolkit/ete/doc/tutorial/tutorial_etree2orthoxml.rst

                          tree_file

-   etree2orthoxml is a python script that extracts evolutionary events (speciation and duplication) from a newick tree and export them as a OrthoXML file.
+   etree2orthoxml is a python script that extracts evolutionary events (speciation and duplication) from a newick tree and exports them as a OrthoXML file.

    positional arguments: